ForgeRock/chrome-integration/README.md

 3) Under add script for managed events, select onCreate and click add script
 4) Copy and paste the script from scripts/on-create.js and click save

-## Notify Chrome OS about apssword changes
+## Notify Chrome OS about password changes

 1) Navigate to the ForgeRock Identity Management console
 2) Navigate to Managed Objects -> alpha_user -> scripts